Simulating Heisenberg Interactions in the Ising Model with Strong Drive Fields: Introduction

 Despite the apparent simplicity of a regular lattice of qubits or qudits, it has been widely appreciated since the discovery of quantum mechanics that spin systems exhibit a wide variety of non-trivial properties and dynamics.
 One of the most studied spin systems is the Heisenberg model which is able to describe critical points and phase transitions in magnetic materials.
 In addition to condensed matter applications, the Heisenberg model also has an important role in high energy physics as, for example, it can be used to study the lattice $O(3)$ nonlinear $\sigma$ model~\cite{CHANDRASEKHARAN2002388,BROWER2004149,PhysRevD.99.074501,PhysRevD.100.054505,PhysRevLett.126.172001,https://doi.org/10.48550/arxiv.1911.12353,https://doi.org/10.48550/arxiv.2203.00059,https://doi.org/10.48550/arxiv.2203.15766}.
-This theory is one of the ``sandboxes" used to better understand quantum chromodynamics (QCD) as it shares a number of qualitative aspects such as asymptotic freedom and $\theta$-vacua.
-In the electroweak sector, and of particular importance in extreme astrophysical environments, where neutrino-neutrino interactions can be significant, the dynamics of coherent collective flavor oscillations of neutrinos can be mapped to the Heisenberg model~\cite{PhysRevD.99.123013,PhysRevD.104.123035,PhysRevC.101.065805,PhysRevD.104.063009,PhysRevD.104.103016,PhysRevD.104.123023,https://doi.org/10.48550/arxiv.2203.02783,PhysRevD.105.083020}.
+This theory is one of the ``sandboxes" used to better understand quantum chromodynamics (QCD) as it shares a number of qualitative aspects such as asymptotic freedom and $\theta$-vacua~\cite{https://doi.org/10.48550/arxiv.1911.12353,https://doi.org/10.48550/arxiv.2203.00059,https://doi.org/10.48550/arxiv.2203.15766}.
+In the electroweak sector, the dynamics of coherent collective flavor oscillations of neutrinos can be mapped to the Heisenberg model~\cite{Duan:2005cp,Balantekin_2006}.
+This is of particular importance in extreme astrophysical environments, where neutrino-neutrino interactions can be significant.
+After extensive studies using classical computers, including of entanglement, for example Refs.~\cite{PhysRevD.99.123013,PhysRevD.104.123035,PhysRevC.101.065805,Martin:2019dof,PhysRevD.104.103016,Martin:2021xyl,https://doi.org/10.48550/arxiv.2203.02783,Illa:2022zgu,Martin:2023ljq}, it is expected that quantum simulations~\cite{PhysRevD.104.063009,PhysRevD.104.123023,PhysRevD.105.083020,Yeter-Aydeniz:2021olz,Amitrano:2022yyn,Illa:2022zgu} of the Heisenberg model will enable the study of dynamics beyond the reach of classical computers and provide new insights into these problems.
 Due to this wide applicability, a number of methods for quantum simulation of the Heisenberg model have been developed, including digital approaches \cite{Childs_2018,Childs_2021}, hybrid digital-analog approaches \cite{PRXQuantum.2.020328}, and analog simulation on trapped ions \cite{PhysRevB.95.024431}, Rydberg atoms using dipole-dipole interactions \cite{PRXQuantum.3.020303} and nuclear spins \cite{MADI1997300,PhysRevLett.124.030601}.
+Dissipative versions of the Heisenberg model have also been studied on digital quantum computers~\cite{rost2021demonstrating,delre2022robust}.